 The 5-2 is the standard for many coaches at the high school level and is used somewhat extensively at the collegiate level.
-Consisting of a nose guard, two defensive tackles, and two defensive ends, it is intended mainly as a run defense.
+Consisting of a nose guard, two defensive tackles and two defensive ends, it is intended mainly as a run defense.
 However, it can be effective against the pass as well with five pass rushers and two or three linebackers.

-Usually, the down linemen's first responsibilities are running lane specific, each man responsible for a certain gap or lane.
+Usually the down linemen's first responsibilities are running lane-specific, with each man responsible for a certain gap or lane.
 The default command for linemen is to read and react to the play, with the defensive end's primary concern being containment.
 Occasionally, a defensive end may be called on to pass defend an area such as the flat.
 By design, the linebacker's first responsibility is to defend the run, then the pass.
 But this may be modified for varying purposes.
 A coach wants his leading tacklers to be down linemen or linebackers.
 If a defensive back or safety is leading the team in tackles, it is a clear indication that the opposing offenses are getting through the first line of defense.

 The remaining four positions are the two cornerbacks and the two safeties.
-An option is to allow one of the safeties to be a "free safety" meaning that this player seldom has specific duties, and is left to read and react to each play.
+An option is to allow one of the safeties to be a "free safety," meaning that this player seldom has specific duties and is left to read and react to each play.
 In zone pass coverage, the free safety or safety to the tight end side has "up" responsibility, while the strong safety has deep third duty.
 Each corner has deep third duty as well.
 Linebackers are four to five yards off the ball, cornerbacks three to six yards deep, safeties 10 to 12 yards.
-Down linemen keep the ball in the corner of the eye, and move on the snap--not the quarterback's vocalizations or other personnel movement.
+Down linemen keep the ball in the corner of the eye, and move on the snap—not the quarterback's vocalizations or other personnel movement.

 The 5-3 is even more intent on stopping the run and is designed to make use of a strong middle line backer.
-Similar to the 5-2, the 5-3 simply replaces the free safety spot with a third linebacker which lines up on the outside shoulder of the tight end, five yards deep and parallel with the other linebackers.
+Similar to the 5-2, the 5-3 simply replaces the free safety spot with a third linebacker, who lines up on the outside shoulder of the tight end, five yards deep and parallel with the other linebackers.
 The "best" linebacker moves to the middle linebacker position.

-Obviously, modifications, or shifts, may be necessary depending on the actual alignment of the offense.
+Obviously, modifications or shifts may be necessary depending on the actual alignment of the offense.
 For example, let's say the offense opened in a Tripps (three receiver) set to the defense's right.
 Basically, all that has happened is the fullback and left wide receiver have been replaced with two new wide outs to the right.
 So the left cornerback shifts over with the new receiver, and the left outside linebacker shifts over as well.
 The two remaining linebackers return to their normal 5-2 alignment.

 Another variation calls for the three linebackers to all shift down to compensate.
-The tight end can be covered by the defensive end to that side, or the linebacker to that side.
+The tight end can be covered by the defensive end to that side or the linebacker to that side.
 The defensive end to the Tripps side can cover the flat or slat area, or even be sent on a blitz.

 The 6-2 is the standard short yardage defensive formation.
 It is often implemented to stop the run.